 18. Taste the wine at The Rio Wine Cellar and Tasting Room

 Another romantic thing to do in Las Vegas would be to go check out the Rio Wine Cellar and Tasting Room.
-Conveniently situated on The Strip itself, this winery is a great place to come if both you and your partner like the idea of wine, drinking together, or just enjoying something unusual.
+Conveniently situated within striking distance of The Strip , this winery is a great place to come if both you and your partner like the idea of wine, drinking together, or just enjoying something unusual.
 This is one place where the tourists usually don’t make their way to.